 Preliminary investigations reveal altered learning patterns in horses performing oral stereotypic behaviour which coincide with differential functioning of the basal ganglia group of brain structures.
 However, no studies to date have investigated similar differences in the equine locomotor stereotypy phenotype.
 The aim of this investigation was to employ behavioural probes shown previously to reveal basal ganglia dysfunction to initialise the neurologic studies of locomotor stereotypy and to compare cognitive and neural aspects of the locomotor and oral stereotypy phenotype.

 Spontaneous blink rate (SBR- number of full left eye-ball occlusions by the eye-lid in 30 minutes) and behavioural initiation rate (BIR- Behavioural transitions in 30 minutes) were conducted utilising a sample of crib-biting (n=8), weaving (n=8) and stereotypy free (n=8) animals.
 Horses were observed within their home box for SBR and BIR, with this being repeated three times over three consecutive days.
 All horses then completed an extinction learning paradigm featuring sensory specific satiety to dissect appetitive and habitual response patterns.
 Animals were initially shaped to press an A4 sized conditioned stimulus (CS) card mounted on an operant device for a food reward (5g pelleted feed).
 The extinction schedule was then split into two separate tasks.
 Task 1 required animals to conduct 20 operant responses (OR) followed by sensory devaluation (1kg freely available feed), whilst Task 2 required 40 OR prior to the devaluation phase.
-Following reward devaluation, horses were subjected to an extinction phase where responses to the CS card were not rewarded.
+Following reward devaluation horses were subjected to an extinction phase where responses to the CS card were not rewarded.

 Crib-biting horses demonstrated significantly lower SBR than control (p<0.05) and weaving (p<0.01) animals, though BIR was significantly increased for crib-biters (p<0.01) and weavers (p<0.05) compared to control equivalents.
 Both crib-biting and weaving groups acquired the initial operant response significantly faster than controls (p<0.001) and thus displayed accelerated learning.
 Moreover, crib-biting horses performed significantly more operant responses during extinction phase 1 and 2 compared to weaving (p<0.001 and p<0.01 respectively) and control animals (p<0.001 and p<0.001 respectively).
 Finally, crib-biting horses required significantly more trials to reach total extinction criterion compared to control (p<0.001) and weaving (p<0.01) equivalents.